tm-LBenson/reading-notes/401-notes/read-41.md

 ### Name three Core Components of React Native and describe what they do.

--View: A container that supports layout with flexbox, style, some touch handling, and accessibility controls.
+- View: A container that supports layout with flexbox, style, some touch handling, and accessibility controls.
 It is similar to a div in web development.
--Text: A component for displaying text.
+- Text: A component for displaying text.
 It supports style and touch handling.
--Image: A component for displaying images.
+- Image: A component for displaying images.
 It supports a flexible image source, styles, and touch handling.

 ### What problem does React Native solve (why call it native)?